vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 21 / Monuments to the Dead in Ancient North India 437

-at the summit, and a cupola \( aṇḍa  or kumbha\) from the centre of which rises a short pole \( yaṣṭi\) supporting a single umbrella ‘disc’ in the form of a spheroidal vault, similar to the topmost element \( uṣṇīṣa\) of the st¯upa  itself.
+at the summit, and a cupola \( aṇḍa  or kumbha\) from the centre of which rises a short pole \( yaṣṭi\) supporting a single umbrella ‘disc’ in the form of a spheroidal vault, similar to the topmost element \( uṣṇīṣa\) of the stūpa  itself.
 92

 De Marco argues laboriously that we are here concerned with a sort of Buddhist memorial, but his argument is not entirely convincing.
 It seems to me that the structure as such is non-denominational.
 Aside from a general resemblance with a stūpa, there are conspicuous resemblances with the aiḍūka  structure